 - The file is a symlink

-- Macintosh (OSX) extended attributes will not be synced to B2
+- macOS extended attributes like Finder metadata, and Resource Forks will not be synced to B2

 - Files that point to online resources may not upload as expected.
 For example, when Google Docs syncs a file to the desktop, the file created locally is not a working copy of the document but a symbolic link (symlink) to the cloud version.
-Copying this kind of file does not create a backup of the working copy, but of the link to the working copy on the cloud.
-The result is that the working document is not backed up.
+Copying this kind of file does not create a backup of the actual file, just a copy of the link.

 If you have made any changes to the NAS device specific to your environment, such as network settings, set them back to the defaults.
 This makes uploading the data easier when Backblaze receives the unit.
 Shut down the NAS from the Synology web interface.